chrisAtSGLAB/SGLAB_site/_posts/homepage/2022-08-23-notator-features.md

 </h1>
 <div class="ae-2 fromLeft" markdown="1">

-**Notator** provides all you need to get annotating quickly on anything.
+**Notator** provides all that you need to get annotating on anything and everything.

 </div>